avineshwar/secretgrind/README.md

 		Total bytes tainted: 24
 		==123==

 	The stack variable is no longer tainted.
-The compiler has optimized the binary somehow: for example, it could be keeping `stack_var` in a register rather than allocate it on the stack; or it may have removed `stack_var` entirely as this does not affect the program in a meaningful way.
+The compiler has optimized the binary somehow: for example, it may be keeping `stack_var` in a register rather than allocate it on the stack; or it may have removed `stack_var` entirely as this does not affect the program in a meaningful way.

 10. Secretgrind can also display a live trace of what is executed with **--trace=yes** option.
 The output can be overwhelming, so if you are only interested in the taint, it is good practice to use the option **--trace-taint-only=yes**: